 Aquifers, technology is not for everyone...

 Despite its many benefits, ATES technology is not yet widely adopted globally.
-About 85% of ATES systems are located in the Netherlands, where the geology is favorable and there are stringent national standards for energy efficiency.
-However, recent studies have shown that large areas of Germany and almost one third of the Spanish population live in ATES-friendly areas.
-And Italy is doing well too, as you can see from this map.
-The "lead partners" who could exploit this technology more than the others are Piedmont, Emilia Romagna, Tuscany.
+Around 85% of ATES systems are located in the Netherlands, where the geology is favorable and there are strict national standards for energy efficiency.
+However, recent studies have shown that large areas of Germany and almost a third of the Spanish population live in areas suitable for ATES.
+And Italy is also in good shape, as you can see from this map.
+The "leaders" who could exploit this technology more than others are Piedmont, Emilia Romagna, Tuscany.

 ATES technology is not suitable for all areas, of course, as it depends on a number of complex geological factors.
 These are very low enthalpy geothermal reservoirs.
-For example, a city built on solid rock would not have easy access to an aquifer, and even a city with access to an aquifer would need sufficient "hydraulic conductivity," which is an ease of water flow through subterranean materials such as sand and gravel.
-ATES also presents obstacles, such as the high costs associated with the geological analysis of the aquifers, and with the installation of drilling and pumping equipment.
+For example, a city built on solid rock would not have easy access to an aquifer, and even a city with access to an aquifer would need sufficient “hydraulic conductivity,” that is, an ease of flow of water through underground materials such as sand and gravel.
+ATES also presents obstacles, such as the high costs associated with the geological analysis of the aquifers, and the installation of drilling and pumping equipment.

 ...but where it can be done, it works

-Once the wells and pumps are in place, the system runs on abundant and free solar or wind energy.
+Once the wells and pumps are built, the system runs on free, abundant solar or wind energy.
 ATES takes up little surface space, leaving room for urban gardens and other open green areas that cities increasingly need.
 And these are not the only advantages that technology offers: first of all, a reduction in dependence on non-renewable energy resources and a lower impact on the environment.
-ATES is particularly suitable for large buildings, such as hospitals or clusters of buildings such as universities, which may share a dedicated plant for wells and other equipment.
+ATES is particularly suited to large buildings, such as hospitals or groups of buildings such as colleges, which may share a dedicated facility for wells and other equipment.

-If you're willing to invest upfront to improve climate resilience and become more sustainable, aquifer-based technology is an ideal option.
+If you are willing to invest initially to improve climate resilience and become more sustainable, aquifer technology is an ideal option.
 With growing awareness of climate change and the need to reduce greenhouse gas emissions, ATES could become an increasingly popular solution for a sustainable energy future.